 All students accepted in to the School of Education are required to submit fingerprint verification before signing up for most education classes.
 Verification is needed if you already have fingerprint records or not.
 Please read the instructions in the link http://www.brooklyn.cuny.edu/web/academics/schools/education/certification/fingerprints.php, and if you have questions about the instructions, you can contact Helen Spencer at HSpencer@brooklyn.cuny.edu

 Click here to view the current requirements

-Applicants must obtain and file a separate online program application in addition to the regular college application.
 Applicants must offer at least 9 credits with a grade of C or higher in psychological tests and measurements, statistics in psychology, and educational psychology or developmental psychology.

 Applicants must present 3 credits with a grade of C or higher in an education course in reading instruction or reading disorders.

 Applicants must have a minimum undergraduate scholastic index of 3.0 (B) .